Void-Individual/The_Maze/README.md

 Most importantly, I have learned patience, perseverance, how to debug using the best debugging tool (printf) and to never ever mess with unallocated memory and uninitialized pointers and pointer functions as you can save yourself a lot of SEGFAULT errors which you cannot seem to trace in the middle of a thousand lines of code.

-You can play the maze game by downloading [The Maze](The%20Maze/) on your pc and running the file [maze.exe](The%20Maze/maze.exe).
+You can play the maze game by downloading [The Maze](The%20Maze/) on your pc and running the compiled executable [maze.exe](The%20Maze/maze.exe).
 Please do not delete any of the other files or apps in this folder.

-If you want to run the program on a unix system, download and run this script [install_SDL2](install_SDL2.sh) to install SDL2 required extensions on your terminal, then you can run the compiled executable [maze](maze) to have your fun.
+If you intend to run the program on a unix system, download and run this script [install_SDL2](The%20Maze/install_SDL2.sh) to install SDL2 required extensions on your terminal, then you can run the file [maze](The%20Maze/maze) to have your fun.

 A peek of the different textures available for the map/walls, ceiling and floor in this version...